Sebli89/jUnitFinalProject/README.md

 # jUnitFinalProject
-It an automation project based on jUnit framwork.
+It is an automation project based on jUnit framwork.